The Leica M11 Mirrorless Camera Review

 Leica M11 Sensor & Image Quality

 Can we be honest here?
-If Leica produced terrible or mediocre image files, it would not be today's aspirational brand.
-These cameras are what they are in the imaging space in that it's a luxury item that also produces fantastic files.
+It would not be today's aspirational brand if Leica produced terrible or mediocre image files.
+These cameras are what they are in the imaging space because it's a luxury item that produces fantastic files.
 There's a lot to love about the files you'd get from a camera like Fujifilm or Canon, where you can have a good starting point, but Leica offers the most true-to-life color of any image profile.
-While color is subjective, and you can spend time to make any picture graded to look like another, the simple takeaway is Leica's excellent colorful starting points.
+While color is subjective, and you can spend time to make any picture graded to look like another, the simple takeaway is Leica's excellent, colorful starting points.
 They're so great to work with, and you truly appreciate this when working with melanin-rich skin or punchy reds.

-What makes this M11 even more impressive is the improvements to the dynamic range.
+The improvements to the dynamic range make this M11 even more impressive.
 I did my best to shoot at ISO 64 wherever I could, which resulted in files boasting remarkable details in the highlights of an image.
 Imagine thinking you've blown out a picture only to be able to recover all that detail with ease.

 The M series of cameras isn't precisely a studio solution, but I threw it into his environment to better learn how it optimally performs.
 One big surprise was that I didn't see an improvement in dynamic range or noise performance when moving to 36 or 18 megapixels.
 The complete 60-megapixel files seemed to have better clarity to them.